AJ8GH/code-timer/README.md

 ### Timing integer functions

-Add `integer: true` in the argument object to use codeTimer #time() to time a custom method.
+Add `integer: true` in the argument object to time an integer method.
+Instead of generating the random number array, it will run on the integer value of the size property.
+This example will run `fibonacci(5000)`

 ```js
 const fibonacci = (integer) => { return /* code which returns fibbonacci numbers */ }